Androser420/minecraft-ngrok-script/README.md

 - ngrok
 - your server startup shell file

-Only Linux is supported for now (maybe MacOS, not tested)
+Only Linux is supported for now (maybe MacOS too, not tested)

 # Tips for WSL2
 - if you run into the "./run.sh: cannot execute: required file not found" error, install dos2unix and convert both of the scripts.